holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/01_scratch_variables_2/lesson_plan.md

 > Note: This is mostly a stretch lesson if day 2 is a long-block

 - Review
-    - variables
+    - Variables
-    - ask and wait
+    - `ask and wait`
-    - why variables are powerful
+    - Why variables are powerful
 - PRIMM examples
     - Show a MadLib bit of code and ask if they know what it does
         - Talk through it